-The 'Implementation Guidelines for Companies' include activity suggestions for companies of all sectors and sizes.
+The 'Guidelines for Facilitating Organisations' include activity suggestions for Academic Institutions, Institutes, Industry Associations, Institutes, Non-Governmental Organisations, and CP Organisations.
+Due to the wide variety of signatories covered, there may be some suggestions which may not directly apply to each type of organisation.
 We count on the signatory organisation to interpret the spirit of the activity and apply it considering its individual opportunities for implementation.